tale/headplane/docs/Advanced-Integration.md

 With the advanced integration it's possible to control Access Control Lists (ACLs) and the Headscale configuration via the Headplane UI.
 Every single aspect of this integration is optional, meaning you can only use what you want.
-If you want to use this integration, you do not need Docker and you can make it work with Headscale and Headplane running natively.
+Additionally, with an integration provider, you can automatically reload the configuration or ACLs when they are changed.

-### Configuration Editing
+## Configuration Editing

 When the configuration file is available to Headplane, the `DNS` and `Settings` tabs will become functional.
 Similar to the Tailscale UI, you'll be able to edit the configuration without needing to manually edit the file.